Why Environmental Insurance will have a Powerful Impact in 2022?

 Why Does A Business Need Environmental Insurance?

 A fact that may surprise you: is that water makes up 75% of the world.
-The sea, rivers, marine life are essential factors to various business industries and the public.
+The sea, rivers, and marine life are essential.
 It is that same water that is treated and turned into drinking water worldwide.
 The same water where we get those delicious fish.
-Regrettably, it has become normal to walk by the sea or even the beach and see water and shore polluted by garbage or chemicals over time.
+Regrettably, water worldwide is being polluted by garbage or chemicals over time.

 Long-Term Protection (Gradual Pollution)

 A famous case is Coke, Pepsi, Nestlé, and other companies that environmental groups are suing for creating plastic pollution and misleading consumers about the recyclability of plastic.
-Plastic pollution is a big part of gradual pollution, as the bottles not decaying over the years make it long term pollution.
+Plastic pollution is a big part of gradual pollution, as the bottles not decaying over the years make it long-term pollution.
 The public holds these brands liable for creating plastic pollution that affects the sea, land and animals.

 When Does A Business Need Environmental Insurance?

-Countries around the world are making environmental insurance compulsory.
+Some countries around the world are making environmental insurance compulsory.
 As the government believes businesses should be aware of their environmental responsibilities.
 Such as Poland, Germany, Philippines and the list is growing.

-A business needs to take responsibility for its negative environmental actions.
-However, it is still not too late for companies to do their part for the environment and protect it from unwanted pollution.
+Businesses need to take responsibility for their negative environmental actions.
+It is still not too late for companies to be green businessesand do their part for the environment.